wellcomecollection/storage-service/docs/explanations/file-layout.md

 -   Because we replicate an identical file layout to every storage provider, we have to use keys that are valid in every storage provider simultaneously.

     i.e. every key we use has to be a valid S3 key and a valid Azure Blob name.

+## Compression

+Although bags are uploaded as compressed archives, they are stored as unpacked files.
+We took this approach for several reasons:

+-   It mirrored the structure of our previous storage repository.

+-   Ingesting compressed bags means we can pass them around atomically until they get ingested by the storage service.
+    We don't have to worry about a bag changing midway through an ingest.

+-   Most of our bags are digitised content -- a collection of medium-sized images (a few MB each) and a single metadata file.
+    For both humans and automated systems, it's useful to be able to retrieve individual images, and this is easier if the bags are stored as unpacked files.

+-   Because the storage service doesn't do any processing of the bag beyond removing the top level of compression, you can still store a compressed archive by wrapping it within another bag:

+    ```
+    ├── bagit.txt
+    ├── bag-info.txt
+    └── data/
+          └── compressed_files.zip
+    ```